DoranekoSystems/ceserver-ios/README.md

 # ceserver-ios

 Porting ceserver to iOS.Dynamic analysis is possible with Cheat Engine.
+It also works on macOS.

 # Usage

+## iOS
 Jailbreaking of iphone is required.
 Place your PC and iphone in the same network.
 Place ceserver and Entitlements.plist in /usr/bin.